-My favorite recipe over at Fragrant Vanilla Cake has to be the Raw Key Lime Pie Truffles.
-They’re so easy to make, and they are delicious!
-After trying my hand at some protein chocolates for Valentine’s Day, I thought I’d try some Key Lime Protein Chocolates.
-I’m so glad I did!
+After trying my hand at some protein chocolates for Valentine's Day, I thought I'd try a burst of citrus with these Key Lime Protein Chocolates.
+I'm so glad I did!

 If you're intimidated by the idea of making filled chocolates (or if you can't be bothered getting the chocolate to the right consistency to coat the mold), I've uploaded a photo tutorial on Facebook on how you can use the silicone mold for just the lime filling, then cover the centers in raw chocolate.
 The result isn't quite as pretty, but they taste just as great!